 If you want cash in hand today, take the loot to your local consignment store.
-If you can wait, sell online, and you won’t even have to leave the house.
+If you can wait, sell your clothes online, and you won’t even have to leave the house.

 Not ready to let those vintage pieces go?
 We can talk about your hoarding tendencies later… For now, consider renting them to make extra money.

 You’ll get ‘em out of the house for a while, pocket some dough and have time apart to figure out whether you really want to hold onto them.

 Will distance make your heart grow fonder?

 3. The iPod You Thought was Cool in High School

 There was a time when you felt like that sexy, rockin’ silhouette of Apple lore when you walked the halls with your iPod.

 Now, the old device seems impossibly clunky and redundant next to your newest iPhone.
 Lucky for you, nostalgia fetches a pretty penny.